AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

     * `/content/dam/we-retail-run`
     * `/content/screens/we-retail-run`

-   This package contains the starting content and configuration structure needed for the project. **`/conf/we-retail-run`** contains all configurations for the We.Retail Run project. **`/content/dam/we-retail-run`** includes starting digital assets for the project. **`/content/screens/we-retail-run`** contains the Screens content structure.
+   This package contains the starting content and configuration structure needed for the project. **`/conf/we-retail-run`** contains all configurations for the `We.Retail` Run project. **`/content/dam/we-retail-run`** includes starting digital assets for the project. **`/content/screens/we-retail-run`** contains the Screens content structure.
 The content beneath all of these paths is updated primarily in AEM.
 To promote consistency between environments (local, Dev, Stage, Prod) often a base content structure is saved in source control.

-1. **Navigate to the AEM Screens > We.Retail Run project:**
+1. **Navigate to the AEM Screens > `We.Retail` Run project:**

-   From the AEM Start Menu > Click the Screens the icon.
-Verify the We.Retail Run Project can be seen.
+   From the AEM Start Menu, select the Screens the icon.
+Verify the `We.Retail` Run Project is seen.

    ![we-retaiul-run-starter](assets/we-retaiul-run-starter.png)

 ## Create the Hello World Component {#hello-world-cmp}

-The Hello World component is a simple component that allows a user to input a message to be displayed on the screen.
+The Hello World component is a simple component that lets a user input a message to be displayed on the screen.
 The component is based on the [AEM Screens Component Template: https://github.com/Adobe-Marketing-Cloud/aem-screens-component-template](https://github.com/Adobe-Marketing-Cloud/aem-screens-component-template).

 AEM Screens has some interesting constraints that are not necessarily true for traditional WCM Sites components.

-* Most Screens components need to run in full screen on the target digital signage devices
+* Most Screens components must run in full screen on the target digital signage devices
-* Most Screens components need to be embeddable in the sequence channels to generate slideshows
+* Most Screens components must be embeddable in the sequence channels to generate slideshows
 * Authoring should allow editing individual components in a sequence channel, so rendering them fullscreen is out of the question

 1. In **CRXDE-Lite** `http://localhost:4502/crx/de/index.jsp` (or IDE of choice) navigate to `/apps/weretail-run/components/content/helloworld.`